Position Title: Sterilization Technician/RDA

 • Other duties and tasks, as assigned periodically.

 • Always maintain the highest level of confidentiality to HIPAA standards.

-people are saying, taking time to understand the points being made, asking
+saying, taking time to understand the points being made, asking questions as

 EXPERIENCE AND EDUCATION